 I understand that an ITR will show my strong social and economic ties to the Philippines, and that I will return home exactly on my scheduled return date.
 Unfortunately, for now, I do not have an ITR for my South Korea visa application because… [write your reasons]

-In addition, my passport also shows that I have already travelled to… [indicate your travel history: destinations, travel dates, and travel buddies]
+In addition, my passport also shows that I have already traveled to… [indicate your travel history: destinations, travel dates, and travel buddies]

 I would love to see and experience South Korea myself because… [state your personal reasons why you love to travel to South Korea]

-You may read my travel stories on my travel blog… [add URLs of personal blogs or platforms where your works are published]
+You may read my travel stories on my travel blog… [add URLs of personal blogs or platforms where your works are published if applicable]

 I have attached the following documents to prove my travel capacity: